State: September 2020

 Personal data also includes information that is disclosed under a pseudonym, i.e. without mentioning your name.

 3.3 What is health data?

-Health data is personal details which directly or indirectly conveys information about the health of a person.
-This includes information on physical well-being/complaints and information on mental/psychological health.
-Health data belongs to a so-called special type of personal data, and is subject to a particularly high level of protection.
+Health data is personal details which directly or indirectly gives information on the health of a person.
+This includes data on physical well-being/complaints and mental/psychological health.
+Health data is a special type of personal data and subject to a particularly high level of protection.